 As part of the strategy the Authority has diversified away from equity risk into alternative sources of additional return and engages skilled active managers as it believes they can add value after allowing for additional fees and costs.

-Active investment management has been employed broadly by the Fund since 2008 and has added value net of incremental fees.
+Active investment management has been employed broadly by the Fund since 2008.

 The Authority reports on how it has performed relative to its objectives in the Annual Reports of the Authority and the Fund.